 - d.
 Boards of Alcohol, Drug Addiction and Mental Health Services.
 Pursuant to ORC Chapter 340, boards of alcohol, drug addiction and mental health services serve as the community addiction and mental health planning agencies for the county or counties under their jurisdiction.
 These boards may advocate on behalf of Medicaid recipients enrolled in managed care whom have been identified as needing behavioral health services and are required to: - i.
 Evaluate the need for facility services, addiction services, mental health services and recovery supports; and - ii.
 Establish a unified system of treatment for mentally ill persons and persons with addictions. - e.
-Institutions for Mental Disease (IMDs).
+Institutions for Mental Disease (IMDs). - i.
+Mental Health Stays.
 In accordance with 42 CFR 438.6(e), the MCP may provide mental health services to members ages 21 through 64 for up to 15 days per calendar month while receiving inpatient treatment in an IMD as defined in Section 1905(i) of the Social Security Act.
 The MCP is not prohibited from contracting with an IMD to provide mental health services to members' ages 21 through 64, but Medicaid will not compensate the MCP for the provision of such services beyond 15 days per calendar month either through direct payment or considering any associated costs in Medicaid rate setting.
 MCP payments to the IMD are established in the plan's contractual agreement with the provider.
-The MCP is required to report quarterly on IMD stays that exceed 15 days per calendar month per ODM's specifications. - f.
+The MCP is required to report quarterly on IMD stays that exceed 15 days per calendar month per ODM's specifications. - ii.
+Substance Use Disorder (SUD) Treatment.
+The MCP will continue to work with ODM in development of the 1115 SUD demonstration waiver to provide services to individuals with an SUD diagnosis.
+This work includes the MCP utilizing the American Society of Addiction Medicine (ASAM) level of care criteria, increasing care coordination efforts and monitoring IMD network adequacy. - f.
 Respite Services.
 The MCP will provide access to and payment for respite services in accordance with OAC rule 5160-26-03.
 The MCP of may elect to cover additional respite services as a value added benefit in accordance with the terms of this agreement.
 The MCP will submit a quarterly report as designated by ODM.